JuDFTteam/aiida-kkr/docs/source/index.rst

 .. _AiiDA: http://www.aiida.net

-Welcome to the example documentation of the AiiDA plugin ``aiida-plugin-template``
+Welcome to the example documentation of the AiiDA-KKR plugin ``aiida-kkr``
 ==================================================================================

-The plugin is available at http://github.com/aiidateam/aiida-plugin-template
+The plugin is available at https://github.com/broeder-j/aiida-kkr

 ..
 If you use this plugin for your research, please cite the following work: